NclRSE-Training/git-ultra-novice/_extras/guide.md

 *   When pushing to a remote, the output from Git can vary slightly depending on what leaners execute.
-The lesson displays the output from git if a learner executes `git push origin master`.
-However, some learners might use syntax suggested by GitHub for pushing to a remote with an existing repository, which is `git push -u origin master`.
-Learners using syntax from GitHub, `git push -u origin master`, will have slightly different output, including the line `Branch master set up to track remote branch master from origin by rebasing.`
+The lesson displays the output from git if a learner executes `git push origin main`.
+However, some learners might use syntax suggested by GitHub for pushing to a remote with an existing repository, which is `git push -u origin main`.
+Learners using syntax from GitHub, `git push -u origin main`, will have slightly different output, including the line `Branch main set up to track remote branch main from origin by rebasing.`

 ## Collaborating